DalhousieSpaceSystemsLab/CubeSat-Core/README.md

 * Purpose
   * Receive an incoming message from the IPC network
 * Arguments
-  * src: filter incoming message from IPC network. use '*' to receive message from any sender.
+  * `src`: filter incoming message from IPC network. use '*' to receive message from any sender.
-  * buffer: points to array where incoming message will be stored upon receit.
+  * `buffer`: points to array where incoming message will be stored upon receit.
-  * buffer_len: maximum length of data which can be received and copied into buffer
+  * `buffer_len`: maximum length of data which can be received and copied into `buffer`
 * Returns
   * On success, the number of bytes copied into buffer is returned
   * On error, -1 is returned